 4. And Jonah began to enter into the city, a day’s journey, and he cried out and said, “Forty more days, and Nineveh will be overthrown!”

-5. And the men of Nineveh believed God, and called for a fast, and they put on sackcloth, from the greatest of them even to the least of them.
+5. And the men of Nineveh believed God, and they called for a fast and put on sackcloth, from the greatest of them even to the least of them.

 6. And the word reached the king of Nineveh, and he arose from his throne, and removed his robe from him, and covered himself with sackcloth, and sat in ashes.

 7. And he caused it to be proclaimed and published in Nineveh: “By the decree of the king and his nobles: Let neither man nor beast, herd nor flock, eat anything; let them neither feed nor drink water.